catniplab/vlgp/README.md

 ([video](https://youtu.be/CrY5AfNH1ik)) by
 Yuan Zhao ([yuan.zhao@stonybrook.edu](yuan.zhao@stonybrook.edu])) and Il Memming Park ([memming.park@stonybrook.edu](memming.park@stonybrook.edu)).
-It has been developed with the goal of recovering dynamics from population spike trains.
+It has been developed with the goal of recovering low-dimensional dynamics from neural population recordings.

 ## Changes